 A PhD thesis is like a marathon – you need to pace yourself well to finish.
 Many students get try to do too at once, which leads to a burnout, and falling behind on your milestones despite long hours at work!
-If you want to increase your productivity, pick one area where you would like to see some major progress in the next month.
+If you want to increase your productivity in graduate school, pick one area where you would like to see some major progress in the next month.

 Perhaps you want to complete a literature search or publish a paper.
 Try some of the suggestions above, and let me know the results.
 Did you notice that you were more productive and did you achieve some of your goals?
 Or, are you facing a unique challenge that is preventing you from making progress?

 What are your biggest challenges in graduate school and how are you trying to resolve them?
-Please be specific because we have readers from all over the world looking for inspiration!
+Leave a comment below and I will respond to you directly